CHRISTMAS PARTY |

 Finding a partner |

-♥ There is a new Find a Partner page on the web site which allows you to let others know the games for which you need a partner ♦
+♥ There is a Find a Partner page on the web site which allows you to let others know the games for which you need a partner ♦

 Also, you can see if anyone is looking for a partner from the Calendar page.
 If someone is looking for a partner for that game you will see (Partner?).
 Just click it to see who is looking.